Jazz Sabbath: Discography

-On the iTunes jazz charts the album debuted on #4 in the UK, #3 in the US and #1 in Canada.
+On the iTunes jazz chart, the album debuted at #4 in the UK, #3 in the US and #1 in Canada.

 The album peaked at #14 on the Official Jazz & Blues Albums Chart Top 30 and at #25 on the Billboard Jazz Albums Chart.

 A mono edition of the album was released only in record stores on Record Store Day Black Friday, 27 November 2020.

-This RSD edition is pressed on blue transparent vinyl and includes the bonus track ‘Iron Man (Live in London 1968)’ plus a bonus DVD with the Jazz Sabbath documentary.
+This RSD edition is pressed on blue transparent vinyl and includes the bonus track "Iron Man (Live in London 1968)" plus a bonus DVD with the Jazz Sabbath documentary.

 The live bonus track was later released on digital/streaming platforms on International Jazz Day, 30 April 2021.